cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 * `ONE_MINUS_D_SQ` = 1159843021668779879193775521855586647937357759715417654439879720876111806838
 * `D_MINUS_ONE_SQ` = 40440834346308536858101042469323190826248399146238708352240133220865137265952

+## Internal point representations

+Ristretto is agnostic to the underlying elliptic curve and hence also coordinate choices for expressing points on the curve.
+However, in this document, we follow the use of extended homogenous coordinates as in [@?RFC8032]:

+A point (x,y) is represented in extended homogeneous coordinates (X, Y, Z, T), with x = X/Z, y = Y/Z, x * y = T/Z.

+The neutral point is (0,1), or equivalently in extended homogeneous coordinates (0, Z, Z, 0) for any non-zero Z.

+Implementation **MUST NOT** expose underlying elliptic curve points.

 ## Square root of a ratio of field elements {#sqrtratio255}

 The following function is defined on field elements, and is used to